How to Jump Higher: The Ultimate Guide To A Higher Vertical Jump

 Before applying major forces to the musculoskeletal system through jump training a stable base must be developed.

-Human movement fundamentals such as hip/ankle mobility, flexibility, squat mechanics, core strength, and postural control are often neglected parts of many jump programs.
+Human movement fundamentals such as hip/ankle mobility, flexibility, squat mechanics, core strength, and postural control are often neglected parts of many popular programs.

-These fundamental components must be addressed in the early phases of a jump program in order to optimize vertical jump results and minimise risk of injury to the musculoskeletal system.
+These fundamental components must be addressed in the early phases of a jump program in order to optimize vertical jump results and minimize risk of injury to the musculoskeletal system.